vatpac-technology/sops/docs/aerodromes/classc/goldcoast.md

 | Non-Jets | The lower of `A060` and `RFL` |

 ### Departures Controller
 When a TCU controller is online, aircraft shall be issued with a departure frequency during their airways clearance in accordance with the table below.
-If no TCU controllers are online, the Advisory frequency shall be issued.
+If no TCU controllers are online, the appropriate enroute frequency or advisory frequency shall be issued.

 | Runway | Via | Departure Frequency |
 | ------ | ---- | -------------------- |